-Last month, in Part 1, we learned about the battle between the oyster pirates illegally dredging the oyster beds of the Honga River, the police sloop Julia A Hamilton retreating, and Captain Insley accused of cowardice for sailing away from the much larger force of pirate boats.
+In Part 1, we learned about the battle between the oyster pirates illegally dredging the oyster beds of the Honga River, the police sloop Julia A Hamilton retreating, and Captain Insley accused of cowardice for sailing away from the much larger force of pirate boats.

 The battle upset residents of the coves and creeks of Bishop’s Head, affecting both tongers and dredgers, honest law-abiding citizens and unscrupulous oyster pirate alike.
 However, the battle of the Honga River off Bishops Head did not end with the scattering of the pirate fleet.
 Here is the rest of the story as featured in Frank Leslie’s Illustrated Newspaper and in newspaper articles from 1884.

 February 8, 1884: The Baltimore Sun reported “a delegation from the lower part of Dorchester County were in Annapolis before the Board of Public Works today in reference to the depredations of the dredgers in Honga River and Fishing Bay.”
 The Board of Public Works was administratively responsible for the Oyster Police.

 The delegation strongly defended Captain Insley’s character and stated that “he was a brave man, powerless to enforce the law because half his crew had deserted, and the remaining crew had few weapons and little ammunition.”
 New arms were immediately ordered from Baltimore for the oyster police.